liferay/liferay-docs/develop/tutorials/articles/layout templates/embedding-portlets-in-a-layout-template.markdown

 ![Figure 1: You can view the Fully Qualified Portlet ID (FQPI) in the Advanced Styling tab for a custom portlet.](../../images/layout-template-custom-portlet-look-n-feel.png)

-Here's a description of the portlets we're embedding in the layout:
+Here's a description of the portlets embedded in the layout:

 | Portlet      | ID                         | Row | Column | Type   | Instanceable | Context |
 -------------- | -------------------------- | --- | ------ | ------ | ------------ | ------- |